TMNTony/Apprenticeship-Processor/README.md

 ## Running Application

 This API was created in java.
-The application has been placed in a docker container and can be run using the following commands:
+The application can be placed in a docker container and can be run using the following commands:
 ### Building the Docker Image
+Clone the provided gitHub repository.\
 Open a terminal/command prompt and navigate to the project directory.\
+Ensure that docker is installed and running.\
 Run the following command:\
-docker build -t receiptsapi .
+docker build --tag java-receipt-processor .

 ### Running the Docker Container
 After building the Docker image, you can run a container using the following command:\
-docker run -d -p 8080:8080 receiptsapi
+docker run --publish 8080:8080 java-receipt-processor\
+The API should now be accessible on port 8080.

 ---